Web Privacy based on Contextual Integrity: Measuring the Collapse of Online Contexts: Discussion Suggestions

-Results show how prevalent single and multiple context collapse is, and how it changes based on context and type of context collapse on the popular Web.
-There are many possible hypotheses for why context collapse varies, and how it can be linked to the Web personas users \cite{8400224}, persona of websites' owners \cite{tubiblio137333}, and business models of websites \cite{BeforeandAfterGDPR.2019,10.1145/2976749.2978313}.
-We have not collected data to explain where various patterns of context collapse come from as it goes beyond the scope of this paper and requires a mixed-methods approach.
+Results show how prevalent single and multiple context collapse are, and how it changes based on context and type of context collapse on the popular Web.
+There are several hypotheses for why context collapse varies between contexts, linking the collapse to the Web personas of users \cite{8400224}, the persona of websites' owners \cite{tubiblio137333}, and the business models of websites \cite{BeforeandAfterGDPR.2019,10.1145/2976749.2978313}.
+We have not collected data to explain where various patterns of context collapse come from, as it goes beyond the scope of this paper and requires a mixed-methods approach.

 Our contextual measurement of Web privacy can be used to inform Mozilla's continuous efforts to advance contextual identities for users on the Web through separating browser's cookie and local storage to different containers \cite{Mozilla.2024}.
-Assigning first-party websites to different storage containers prevents trackers from accessing data associated with both, practically preventing the cookie ID-based persistent identification patterns found in this paper.
-Mozilla previously suggested a set of contexts for users based on their (1) personal; (2) work; (3) banking; and (4) shopping \cite{Mozilla.2022}.
+Assigning first-party websites to different storage containers prevents trackers from accessing data associated with different contexts, practically preventing cookie ID-based persistent identification patterns found in this paper.
+Mozilla previously suggested a set of contexts for users based on their (1) personal; (2) work; (3) banking; and (4) shopping activities \cite{Mozilla.2022}.
 Instead, we call for a set of site-specific containers, per context, based on our dynamic analysis of persistent browser identification within- and between-contexts.